Click here to download a printable copy of this checklist

 - support systems …

-Does each point finish the same way?
+3. Check that each point finishes the same way

 If a list follows a statement like this, with a colon: